savushkin-r-d/PLCnext-howto/HowTo install Windows tools for C++ programming with MS Visual Studio IDE/readme.md

 ```
 ## 3. Downloading PLCnext Technology C++ Toolchain ##

-Download the latest version from the Phoenix Contact website https://www.phoenixcontact.com/products (for example from the **AXC F 2152** area - http://www.phoenixcontact.com/qr/2404267/softw, current is `2021.9`).
+Download the latest version (current is 2022.0.4 LTS) ```sdk for Windows 64 bit``` from the Phoenix Contact website https://www.phoenixcontact.com/products (for example from the **AXC F 2152** area, in the section Downloads->Software $-$ http://www.phoenixcontact.com/qr/2404267/softw).

 Navigate to the folder where downloads are located (typical path `%userprofile%/Downloads`), unzip the archive (`SDK_2021.9_Windows_AXC_F_2152.tar.xz.zip`).